- About Us

 - Below is a list of our current vacancies.
 To register your interest, please email the relevant director listed below, attaching your CV and/or 100-200 words explaining your suitability for the role.
 Note that some roles are divisible, so please feel free to apply for shared positions.

-- We offer internships covering living costs in Oxford.
+- We offer internships in our Oxford offices on our Graduate Volunteer Scheme.
 These typically start at 2 or 6 months, but there is a possibility for extension and some of our employees began as interns.
 Your chances of being offered an internship are greatly increased if you can secure your own funding, for example through scholarships and fundraising.

 - You'll be part of a focused team of intelligent, enthusiastic, driven colleagues.
 Everyone involved is passionate about their work, making the office an inspiring place to be.
 Because we're growing so quickly, there is lots of room for your responsibilities to develop as we expand.

-- Express your interest with this quick form - it won't commit you to anything, and you'll have the opportunity to ask questions via email or Skype.
+- Express your interest with this quick form - it won't commit you to anything, and you'll have the opportunity to ask questions about the scheme afterwards to work out whether it's an opportunity you'd like to take up.

 We look forward to hearing from you!